-Now in its ninth year, the Providence Children’s Film Festival enhances and energizes the local arts and cultural community and has become of one the most highly anticipated family events of the year.
-The annual Festival takes place in February at multiple venues within walking distance of downtown Providence, with over ten days of screenings, filmmaking workshops, and drop-in activities, along with pre and post-film conversations that we call “Reel Connections".
-During the Festival, PCFF screens an average of 16 feature-length films (including a classic film title) along with over 100 short films, including live-action, documentary, and animation made by filmmakers from around the world.
-Beginning in 2014, PCFF added the Youth Filmmaker Showcase, a juried program of films made by international youth, followed by an opportunity for young filmmakers to talk about both the fun and the challenges they face during the creative process.
+The Providence Children’s Film Festival enhances and energizes an already vibrant local arts and cultural community and has become one of the most highly anticipated family events of the year.
+The Festival takes place in February at multiple venues in and around Providence.
+For ten days there are screenings, filmmaking workshops, drop-in activities along with pre- and post-film presentations (which we call “Reel Connections”).
+During the Festival, PCFF screens an average of 14 feature-length films (including a classic film title) along with over 200 short films, including live-action, documentary, animation and experimental films made by filmmakers from around the world.

 YOUTH FILMMAKER SHOWCASE (YFS)

 A very popular part of our annual festival is our Youth Filmmaker Showcase (YFS).
 Started eight years ago we invited youths (17 and under) and youth filmmaking groups/clubs to submit their latest work with film.
 These shows have become a celebration of artistic talents of youth from here in New England and especially many young filmmakers from around the world.
 After each screening these artists are provided an opportunity to share their vision to our audiences and discuss their inspiration and production challenges.
 Due to the wide range of ages and the diverse film styles there are no “awards” given in this category.
 We hope a young filmmaker would consider it an honor should their film be accepted by a very rigorous jurying of their peers and programmers.